 What is a Label Release Liner?

-To get to the bottom of a release liner’s role, it’s important to understand how a label is constructed.
+To get to the bottom of a release liner’s meaning and role, it’s important to understand how a label is constructed.
 These are the four main layers of a label from top to bottom.

 As you can see, the release liner serves as the base layer for any roll of pressure sensitive labels.
 This release liner is a thin sheet with a silicone layer that allows adhesive to release the roll so that it can be applied to another surface.
 If it weren’t for the release liner, also known as a carrier, your labels would simply stick to each other or something else before you could transport it to the next application.

 The Different Types of Release Liners

 Like label materials, there are different types of release liners available for use.
 Each of these carriers have different advantages depending on your applicator and other product factors.
 While there are a variety of options, there are three types of release liners that are common for product labels.

 A PET release liner is made with polyester film to create a carrier that’s extremely smooth.
 A major advantage of PET release liners is that they don’t break as easily as a paper liner.
 That strength makes PET release liners a great choice for high-speed applicators.

 Another benefit of PET release liners is that they’re great for wet applications.
 For example, beer cans are typically soaking wet by the time they reach the labeling line, so that added durability is a major positive for any adverse applicating environments.
 PET is also thinner than the usual release liner papers.
 As such, a standard 1.2 mm PET release liner will allow you to get more labels on a roll and take up less space during shipping and storage.

 Calendered kraft paper release liners

 While film release liners have their advantages, paper carries are still extremely common for labels in multiple industries.
 Super calendered kraft (SCK) papers are typically bleached white and are commonplace in the U.S. as many applicators are made to accommodate papers.